bca-95/hclust/README.md

+*The module is already functional.
+However, I still need to update the readme file

 # Revised hierarchical clustering (RHCC)
 ## Introduction
 The Revised Hierarchical Clustering is an automated algorithm to select clusters from a hierarchical representation, by transforming this latter into a reachability plot.